 Virginia Travel Guide

-Following the rivers inland, the early pioneers found rolling hills and then the beautiful Blue Ridge Mountains towering over fertile valleys in the western part of the state.
-Today, 400 years later, a great deal of Virginia's wilderness areas remain in their untouched pristine condition, making it the perfect destination for lovers of the outdoors as well as for those intent on discovering some living history.
+Following the rivers inland, the early pioneers found rolling hills and the beautiful Blue Ridge Mountains towering over valleys in the western part of the state.
+Today, 400 years later, a great deal of Virginia's wilderness areas remain in their untouched pristine condition, making it the perfect destination for lovers of the outdoors, as well as for those intent on discovering some living history.

-Virginia has not just preserved its historic relics, it actually uses them as settings for living history displays.
-Historic parks and even whole towns, like Williamsburg, act as time machines to transport visitors to a bygone age, where bewigged gentlemen stroll the streets and craftsmen ply their trades along cobblestone streets.
+Virginia has not just preserved its historic relics, it uses them as settings for living historical displays.
+Historic parks and some whole towns like Williamsburg act as time machines to transport visitors to a bygone age, where bewigged gentlemen stroll the streets and craftsmen ply their trades along cobblestone streets.

-The State has also preserved numerous battlefields and monuments associated with the Civil War, in which Virginia played a central role, with its capital, Richmond, being the seat of the Confederacy.
-Many of Virginia's sons have played a vital role in politics during the centuries: the state has produced eight United States presidents, including George Washington and Thomas Jefferson, whose homes are national treasures and open to the public.
+The state has also preserved numerous battlefields and monuments associated with the Civil War, with its capital, Richmond, being the seat of the Confederacy.
+Many of Virginia's sons have played a vital role in politics during the centuries: the state has produced eight United States Presidents, including George Washington and Thomas Jefferson, whose homes are open to the public.